LayerXcom/cbc-casper-proof/README.md

 Document creation requires `isabelle` as a command line tool.
 Make sure you have `isabelle` in your `$PATH` or set an `alias`.

-Make sure you ahve a suitable `texlive` environment installed.
-Otherwise, LateX builds will fail.
+Make sure you have a suitable `texlive` environment installed.
+Otherwise, LaTeX builds will fail.

 ### Quick build